chemouna/AlgorithmsCatalog/README.md

  the current element is greater than or equal to the target.
 If the current element is equal to the target, it has been found.
  If the current element is greater than the target, or the search reaches the end of the linked list, the procedure is repeated after returning to the previous element and dropping down vertically to the next lower list.

+- Example usage :
+  - Skiplist is used in Redis to implement a "sorted set" data type.

+- Balanced treess (e.g., AVL trees [Knu73] [Wir76]) and selfadjusting trees can be used for the same problems as skip lists.
+All three techniques have performance bounds of the same order.

+- An intersting thing to do to apply the idea of probabilistic balancing to some other problems arising both in data structures and in incremental computation.

+- From a theoretical point of view, there is no need for skip lists.
+Balanced trees can do everything that can be done with skip lists and have good worst-case time bounds (unlike skip lists).
+However, implementing balanced trees is an exacting task and as a result balanced tree algorithms are rarely implemented, Skip lists are a simple data structure that can be used in place of balanced trees for most applications.
+Skip lists algorithms are very easy to implement and are  as fast as highly optimized balanced tree algorithms.

 ##### Indexable Skiplist